databrary/policies/sops.md

 The research data stored in Databrary consists of video, audio, static, or ordered image sequences, physiological or position sensor data, spreadsheets, databases, manuscripts, coding manuals, and other metadata associated with scientific research in the behavioral and neural sciences.
 The tools stored in Databrary consist of software that aids the extraction, visualization, and analysis of time series based research data.
 These tools may be open source, freeware, or commercially licensed, and may be supplemented by sample data sets, web links to data sets shared elsewhere within Databrary, or documentation.
 Every data set and tool will have its own unique, permanent uniform resource locator (URL) - web address - so that researchers may both take credit for their own Databrary contributions and properly and consistently cite the Databrary resources they use from others.

-The Databrary ecosystem also includes a database of  and contributorsmembers who have permission to use and contribute data.
+The Databrary ecosystem also includes a database of members and contributors who have permission to use and contribute data.
 The database keeps track of the identities of each member who contributes to, browses data within, withdraws data or tools from Databrary, and cites Databrary resources.

 ## 2. The Challenges of Databrary

 Implementing the Databrary ecosystem poses several challenges.
 The most crucial challenge concerns research ethics.

 Principles of ethical research with human participants require that individuals depicted in any recording that contains identifiable information must give permission for their data to be shared with others in Databrary.
-Individuals must decide what level of sharing permission they wish to give-no permission at all because they do not wish to share data-or sharing permission with different levels of restriction concerning who can view and analyze the data.
+Individuals must decide what level of sharing permission they wish to give: no permission at all because they do not wish to share data, or sharing permission with different levels of restriction concerning who can view and analyze the data.
 Only recordings for which permission to share has been given by all individuals depicted may be shared with Databrary.
 In turn, Databrary must ensure that the level of access agreed to by individuals who give permission to share is guaranteed.
 This means that information about sharing permissions must be permanently linked with individual data files in Databrary.
 It also means that members who access files in Databrary must agree to follow the wishes of individuals who grant permission for their data to be shared.

 Any intentional identification of a research participant or unauthorized disclosure of his or her confidential information violates the _promise of confidentiality_ given to the research participant.
 This requirement poses a challenge.
 Many of the data sources, especially video, photographic, and audio recordings contain personally identifying information about research participants and other individuals involved in a study.
 Images and/or voices may be visible or heard.
 Names may be spoken out loud.
 Images and voices of visitors or other people who are not research participants may be recorded.
 If a study takes place in a home or other setting, aspects of that home or setting may be recorded.
 Thus, individuals or locations could be identified from recordings.

 Therefore, Databrary must do everything possible to ensure that data sets are used solely for research purposes and not for investigation of specific research participants.
 Databrary and its users must do everything practicable to minimize the chances that individuals can be identified from information shared within Databrary.
 Databrary staff, data contributors and users must understand, certify competence in, and abide by the highest standards of ethics concerning research with human participants.
-No data files can be deposited, stored, or shared within the Databrary ecosystem that contain personally identifying information (names, addresses, phone numbers, email addresses, social media user IDs, personal or professional websites, Social Security or other identification numbers) beyond that incidentally contained in the video or audio recordings-faces, voices, and the physical location of the recording.
+No data files can be deposited, stored, or shared within the Databrary ecosystem that contain personally identifying information (names, addresses, phone numbers, email addresses, social media user IDs, personal or professional websites, Social Security or other identification numbers) beyond that incidentally contained in the video or audio recordings---faces, voices, and the physical location of the recording.
 Additional provisions are described in the sections that follow.

 A second challenge concerns the long-term storage of data.
 Many IRBs require investigators to destroy data after a fixed period of time.
 However, a central aim of the Databrary is to preserve data in perpetuity.
 Thus, for Databrary to work, those practices will need to be changed.